MS in Speech-Language Pathology Executive Summary

 Community Development/Engagement

-• One long-term goal is to foster relationships and collaboration with organizations outside of MSUM.
-This provides opportunities for students, to serve the community/region, and share knowledge and skills with community professionals.
-A few annual goals include inviting local professionals in our fields to be guest speakers in our courses, providing speech/language and hearing evaluations at the North Dakota Department of Health’s Cleft Palate Clinic in Fargo, maintaining collaboration with FM Sertoma, serving as a host for the Moorhead local Chapter of the National Stuttering Association, engaging in service activities via NSSLHA/Collegiate Sertoma (e.g., FM Special Needs Support Network, Arc of MN) and the collaboration with the University of North Dakota’s Communication Disorders program to provide the annual spring symposium.
+Long-term goals related to community partnerships and collaborations also align with the university’s priorities of focusing on student achievement and being indispensable to the region.
+These goals focus on strategically planning the opportunities for students to be active in the community and to collaborate with students and professionals in related professions.
+The SLHS clinic strategically plans off-campus screenings and service-learning experiences to foster skill development and serve our community members.
+This goal includes collaborations with Community of Care Casselton, Barnesville, Fargo, West Fargo, and Moorhead schools for annual Screenings and the Big Iron farming event for Hearing screenings.
+One long-term goal is to foster relationships and collaboration with organizations outside of MSUM.
+This provides students with opportunities to serve the community/region and share knowledge and skills with community professionals.
+A few annual goals include inviting local professionals in our fields to be guest speakers in our courses, providing speech/language and hearing observations at the North Dakota Department of Health’s Cleft Palate Clinic in Fargo, maintaining collaboration with FM Sertoma, serving as a host for the Moorhead local Chapter of the National Stuttering Association, engaging in service activities via NSSLHA/Collegiate Sertoma (e.g., FM Special Needs Support Network, Arc of MN) and the collaboration with the University of North Dakota’s Communication Disorders program to provide the annual spring symposium.
+Our Regional Assistive Technology Center (RATC) center has a STAR grant to provide assistive technology demonstrations and loans to SLPs and families in Minnesota.
+We also collaborate as needed with the ALS foundation and area hospitals (Sanford, Essentia) for training and consultation on assistive technology for communication.